Fall 2020 Semester Statement FAQ's

-If you intend to add additional credits in order to be full-time (12-16 semester hours), adjust the part-time tuition charge to $17,600.00.
+If you intend to add additional credits in order to be full-time (12-16 semester hours), adjust the part-time tuition charge to $20,992.00.
 Contact the Financial Aid Office at (570) 321-4040 to receive your estimated financial aid amounts.
-List the adjustments on the back of the statement.
-Subtract the adjustments from the balance due and pay the difference.

 If you intend to remain a part-time student for this coming semester, contact the Financial Aid Office at (570) 321-4040 to receive your estimated financial aid amounts.
-List the adjustments on the back of the statement, subtract from the balance due and pay the difference.
+Call the Business Office at 570-321-4032 for the new balance due.

 If you are registered as a full-time student, additional paperwork may be needed in the Financial Aid office.
 Contact Financial Aid at (570)321-4040.